datafolklabs/cement/doc/source/dev/extensions.rst

 Framework Extensions
 ====================

-Cement defines an extension interface called :ref:`IExtension <cement2.core.extension>`, as well as the default :ref:`CementExtensionHandler <cement2.core.extension>` that implements the interface.
+Cement defines an extension interface called :ref:`IExtension <cement.core.extension>`, as well as the default :ref:`CementExtensionHandler <cement.core.extension>` that implements the interface.
 Its purpose is to manage loading framework extensions and making them usable by the application.
-Extensions are similar to :ref:`Application Plugins <cement2.core.plugin>`, but at the framework level.
+Extensions are similar to :ref:`Application Plugins <cement.core.plugin>`, but at the framework level.

 Please note that there may be other handler's that implement the IExtension interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

-The following extension handlers are included and maintained with Cement2:
+The following extension handlers are included and maintained with Cement:

-    * :ref:`CementExtensionHandler <cement2.core.extension>`
+    * :ref:`CementExtensionHandler <cement.core.extension>`

-Please reference the :ref:`IExtension <cement2.core.extension>` interface
+Please reference the :ref:`IExtension <cement.core.extension>` interface
 documentation for writing your own extension handler.

 Extension Configuration Settings